Models of Jacobians of curves: Tropical notions on the big site

-which gives us a natural map $\ZZ[\frak i_*\Irr]\to \frak i_*\ZZ[\Irr]$.
-Both sheaves are the sheafification of the presheaf associating to $U$ the free abelian group generated by $\Irr(U)$, so the map is an isomorphism.

-It remains to show that the functors $\frak i^*$ and $\ZZ[\;\;]$ commute.
-For this it suffices to show that their right adjoints ($\frak i_*$ and the forgetful functor from sheaves of abelian groups to sheaves of sets) commute, which is clear. \end{proof}
+where for the last equality we use that the functors $\frak i^*$ and $\ZZ[\;\;]$ commute, which follows in turn from the easy observation that their right adjoints ($\frak i_*$ and the forgetful functor from sheaves of abelian groups to sheaves of sets) commute. \end{proof}